-How do you know if you are letting the right people in?
-There should be authentication measures in place as well as monitoring to ensure that the identities on your network are acting like they should and not exfiltrating your data to the highest bidder.
+So how do you know if you are letting the right people in?
+The key is having strong identity governance programs in place as well as network threat detection to ensure that the identities on your network are acting like they should—and not exfiltrating your data to the highest bidder.

-While they aren’t firewalls, even if you could articulate IAM to your next door neighbor, on the surface IAM is viewed as a discipline in compliance or as a business process.
-It’s not.
-IAM is a security asset.
-Allowing only the right people to access the right systems at the right time is a security minded effort, not a check the box exercise to show your auditor.
+Even if it were easier to articulate the value of Identity and Access Management, on the surface, IAM is viewed as a discipline in compliance or as a business process.
+But this is not where its value lies.
+IAM should be regarded as a security asset.
+And ensuring that the right people access the right systems at the right time is a security effort—not a checkbox exercise to show auditors.

-We talk a lot about building a culture of security in your organization and I still believe that it is paramount to the cyber-health of any company.
+We talk a lot about building a culture of security as paramount to the cyberhealth of organizations today.
 However, while you can preach safety to your employees and put in place measures to force them into a more secure environment, you can’t force the general public to do the same.
-This includes your employees once they leave for the day, as well your valued customers.
+This includes your employees once they leave for the day and your valued customers.

-With a good IAM solution you can enforce mandatory password resets, micro-certifications, least privilege access policies, and more to keep your employees safe.
-These measures, along with the constant monitoring of your network are what make these solutions worth their weight.
-But what if they could do more?
-What if they could influence your customer’s safety?
+With effective Identity Governance and Administration solutions to reduce identity related risks, you can enforce mandatory password resets, micro-certifications, least privilege access policies, and more to keep your employees safe.
+These measures, along with penetration testing and continuous monitoring of your network, make these solutions part of a broader security strategy to increase the effectiveness of your organization’s defenses.

-Think about your periodic access review process.
-If you are manually performing these on a quarterly, semi-annual, or annual basis, you likely have a host of managers and system owners that are spending time pulling user extracts, formatting files, adding contextual data, and emailing files back and forth until the due date.
-Lather, rinse, repeat.
+Requesting funding for identity governance programs is tough.
+If explaining IAM is hard, trying to budget for a solution that you can’t even explain is much harder.
+Think for a moment about your periodic access review process.
+If you are manually performing these on a quarterly, semi-annual, or annual basis, you likely have an entire team of managers and system owners that are spending time pulling user extracts, formatting files, adding contextual data, and emailing files back and forth until the due date.
 All that wasted time from some of your most valuable resources.
-What price tag can you put on the hours and days all of these resources spent on the review?
+What price tag can you put on the hours and days all of these resources spent on access reviews?
 Wouldn’t it be worth the investment into a security tool that could help automate these efforts?
-(And please don’t raise your hand if your teams are rubber stamping approvals in the name of “efficiency